-Policy For Credit of Previous Training at Another Institution

-Credit will be given from approved schools for both cosmetology and esthetics.
-No previous credit will be given for Instructor Training.
-All hours must have been recorded with the school.
-Credit will depend on the student's theoretical knowledge.
-The school must receive a certified detailed transcript of previous hours and grades from all areas of study prior to the scheduled start date to receive any credit and to allow adequate time for testing.
+Policy For Credit of Previous Training at Another Institution from all areas of study prior to the scheduled start date to receive any credit and to allow adequate time for testing.
 Based on the transcript provided, the school will generate a test using a minimum of 10 questions from each area of study from our own school tests.
 In order to receive full credit, the student must pass each section of the test with the minimum required grade level as stated in the Satisfactory Academic Progress Policy specific for their program of study.
 If the student does not meet the minimum grade level, the student may not be awarded any hours for that particular area of study.
-Maximum transfer hours accepted will be 750 hours for cosmetology and 300 for esthetics in order to receive a Kenneth Shuler School of Cosmetology Diploma.
+Maximum transfer hours accepted will be 750 hours for cosmetology program, 300 for 600 hour esthetics program, 225 for the 450 hour esthetics program, or 325 for the 650 hour massage therapy program in order to receive a Kenneth Shuler School of Cosmetology Diploma.
 Applicants' approved transfer hours that are in excess of 750 hours for cosmetology and 300 hours for esthetics will result in a certificate of completion.
 Those who receive more than 750 hours or 300 hours respectively may be required to take a practical exam to assess their practical skills.
 The maximum number of hours that may be accepted for an applicant who obtained cosmetology training while in High School is 1000 hours.

-Allowed variance from this policy is for students who are eligible for VA Education Benefits and those who have passed both portions of the licensing exam and only need to receive their remaining hours to become licensed.
+Credit will be given from approved schools for both cosmetology, esthetics, and massage therapy.
+No previous credit will be given for Instructor Training.
+All hours must have been recorded with the school.
+Credit will depend on the student's theoretical knowledge.
+The school must receive a certified detailed transcript of previous hours and grades exam and only need to receive their remaining hours to become licensed.
 Because of federal guidelines relating to previous training for Veteran students, students may not receive education benefits for hours that have been previously certified.
-Students eligible for VA Education Benefits who have had previous training may receive more than the schools allowed transfer. hours based on the results of the testing as stated above.
+Students eligible for VA Education Benefits who have had previous training may receive more than the schools allowed transfer hours based on the results of the testing as stated above.
 Any student transferring from this school, who is requesting a transcript of their credit or academic hours will be charged a \$35.00 fee for each transcript after their first initial free transcript.
 All documentation pertaining to previous training must be kept in the students' files.